ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-34-1.png)<!-- -->

 We can now perform an EPM analysis.
-This will record time in zones and many other metrics. if nosedips is enabled it will automatically detect nose dips.
-This will only works if the correctly named points and zones are present in the DLCnetwork and zoneinfo file, otherwise it will omit the nosedip analysis and report a warning.
+This will record time in zones and other metrics. if `nosedips` is enabled it will automatically detect nose dips.
+This will only works if the correctly named points and zones are present in the DLCnetwork and zoneinfo file, otherwise it will omit the nose dip analysis and report a warning.

 ```r